GeorgiZlatev/Immedis_internship_2023_hcm_Georgi_Zlatev/Backend/README.md

 To use this API, you need to authenticate and include a valid token in your requests.

 # Authentication and API

+- When logging into the system, two token keys are generated.
+The first one for login and the second one for updating the second one.
+The first has a life of 1 hour, and the second has a life of 10 hours.
+As the second one, it can be updated 10 times and then the user will have to log in again.

 - POST `/signup` - Register and receive an access token.
 - POST `/signup` - Log in and receive an access token.